Computers and your rights

 Probably not.
 The CGA covers products ordinarily bought for domestic or personal use.
 These days there's not much difference between a home computer and a business one.

 However, when goods are bought for commercial use the retailer has the right to contract out of the CGA (which they must do in writing at the time of purchase, for it to be effective).
 Most do.
-However, even if you're not covered by this Act, you may still have rights under the Sale of Goods Act.
+However, even if you're not covered by this Act, you may still have rights under the Contract and Commercial Law Act.

 I want to bill the retailer for the hundred hours I've spent dealing with my unstable computer.